moneytree/moneytree-link-android-sdk/README.md

 > :information_source: The Client ID will be provided by Moneytree once you have an active contract.
 Please contact us for more information or further questions.

-### Configuring MagicLink
+### Configuring Magic Link

-If you want to enable use of Magic Link, you need to add to an activity of your choice the following intent filter:
+You need to add the following intent filter to an activity of your choice:

 ```xml
 <!-- MagicLink Intent Filter -->